unChaz/sci-fi-5e/srd/monsters/beasts.md

 **_Keen Smell_**.
 The rat has advantage on Wisdom (Perception) checks that rely on smell.

 **_Pack Tactics_**.
-The rat has advantage on an attack roll against a creature if at least one of the rat’s allies is within 5 feet of the creature and the ally isn’t incapacitated.
+The rat has advantage on an attack roll against a creature if at least one of the rat's allies is within 5 feet of the creature and the ally isn't incapacitated.

 **Actions**